saifalhroub/nopCommerce-store/Cart.md

 As a user,
 I want an estimate shipping button
 So I can know the estimated shipping price to my region

-## AC (Estimate Shipping)
+## AC (Estimate shipping)
+Given the user is on the shipping cart page
-Given that the user clicked on the continue shopping button Then the user will be redirected to products page
+When the user click on the Estimate Shipping button Then the user will be asked to provide:
+ - Region (Country)
+ - Zip/Postal code
+And the estimated shipping price will show up

 ---

-# 2️⃣ Acceptance Criteria (BDD)

-## AC1 – Happy Path
-Given
-When
-Then

-## AC2 – Validation
-Given
-When
-Then

-## AC3 – System Behavior
-Given
-When
-Then

----

-# 3️⃣ Test Cases
+#  Test Cases

 ---